empirica Housing Market Index

 The empirica price database for property prices dates back to 2004 and is by far the largest collection of property listings in Germany.
 Since 2012, we have based our analyses on the VALUE market database, which offers a random sample independent of the reference date with professional Doppler adjustment (cross-sectional and longitudinal) and expert-supported plausibility checks.
 The hedonics used here are based on a bottom-up approach that aggregates from 400 regressions at district level to regional, federal state and national values.

-Advertised asking prices are shown in euros/m², for 60-80m² (single-family homes 100-150m²), good fittings, new build (the last ten years of construction in each case) and all years of construction.
+Advertised asking prices are shown in euros/m², for 60-80m² (single-family homes 100-150m²), good fittings, new build the three respective construction years and planned properties), existing buildings (all older construction years) and all construction yearsn.
 The prices are adjusted using a hedonic procedure.
 This is necessary because the number of advertised flats can vary from quarter to quarter.
 The determination of hedonic prices is a procedure that takes into account changes in quality (furnishings, flat size, age of construction, etc.).

 Detailed results and further information on the methodology can be downloaded here: